 If you have curious kids or crafty kids or a combination of both, you’ll love this experiment!

-- it’s very easy
+- it’s easy to do

-- the results happen quickly
+- you’ll see results quickly

 - it’s inexpensive